To be kept informed, please fill out the form below.

 participatory simulation, educational gaming and debriefing

-The Oct 2020 session of the IOCS was a success.
+The Oct 2020 and May/June 2021 sessions of the IOCS were successful.

 To be kept informed,